Click Here for Our Recommended Antivirus for Your Device

 A tsunami can be caused by any underwater activity like- volcanic explosions, landslides under the water, etc. Basically, any disturbance, be it above the water or be it below the water, can cause a tsunami.

-The waves of tsunami generally have small heights, but they are very long in the wavelength that can be offshore too.
+The waves of tsunamis have small heights but are very long in wavelength that can be offshore too.
 The wavelength of a tsunami can sometimes be even more than or equal to hundreds of kilometers.

-And this is the reason that the waves of a tsunami can be unnoticed in the sea and can cause great damage afterward.
+And this is why the waves of a tsunami can be unnoticed in the sea and cause great damage afterward.

 Tsunami